 11. Read books

-My favorite activity to do with my kids!
-There were times I didn’t know what else to do with them that we’d sit and read until my voice was too tired.
+One of the simplest things to teach a 1 year old is to read and love books!
+This is one of my favorite activity to do.
+There were times I didn’t know what else to do with them that we’d sit and read until my voice got too tired.
 Scatter books throughout your home, and visit the library regularly for new selections.

 12. Water the plants

-Fill a small plastic cup, or get a child-friendly watering can like the one below, and show your child how to water plants.
+For instance, invite him to water your plants, whether indoor ones or out in the garden.
+Fill a small cup or get a child-friendly watering can, and show him how to let the water trickle out.
 Stick to low, floor plants or those you can move for better access.

 13. Wipe surfaces

-Need to wipe the coffee table?
+Need to wipe the coffee or dining table?
 Spray the surface, then hand your little one a rag he can use to wipe.
-I recommend eco-friendly products like Mrs. Meyers when you do this with your child.
+I recommend eco-friendly products when you do this with him.

 14. Put toys away

-After playing with a set of toys with many parts (Lego or blocks, for instance), make a game of putting them away.
-You might count each piece as you put them away, or sort them by color.
+After playing with a set of toys with many parts (blocks, for instance), make a game of putting them away.
+You might count each piece as you put them away or sort them by color.
 You and your toddler can also take turns tossing the pieces back in the box.

 15. Finger paint

-But that’s besides the point.
-Finger painting allows your child to touch paint, and learn what it is and what happens when you mix them together.
-He’s also using his fingers, which is a perfect introduction to painting if he can’t grasp a paintbrush yet.
+But that’s beside the point.
+Finger painting allows him to touch paint, learn what it is, and what happens when you mix it together.
+He’s using his fingers, which is a perfect introduction to painting if he can’t grasp a brush yet.

-I recommend getting washable finger paint like these.
+I recommend getting washable finger paint.
 You don’t need a ton of colors right now, only a few to mix and experiment with.
-Get smocks to cover his body or keep him in his diapers and bathe him afterward.
+Get smocks to cover his body or keep him in his diapers and bathe him afterward to avoid a mess.

-Here’s a reader-submitted project of her one-year-old’s finger painting:
+Here’s a photo a fellow parent sent of her 1 year old’s finger painting:

 16. Paint with a sponge

-Painting with a sponge only requires your child to be able to grasp a sponge rather than hold a brush.
-You can talk about the different patterns a sponge can make, and show him a few ways to apply it, such as dabbing or rubbing it straight down.
+Another way to paint without grasping a brush or using fingers is to paint with a sponge.
+You can talk about the different patterns a sponge can make and show him a few ways to apply it, such as dabbing or rubbing it straight down.

 Get simple sponges without the brittle surface on the other side.
-You can also use scissors to cut these in half so your toddler can hold them better.
+You can also use scissors to cut these in half so he can hold them better.

 17. Color on a large piece of paper

 A fantastic way to develop fine motor skills and grasping a crayon is to encourage your child to color.
-Tape a large piece of paper onto a low table, such as a coffee table or an art table.
-Then have your child scribble colors all over.
+Tape a large piece of paper onto a low table, such as a coffee table or an art table, and have her scribble colors all over.

-Get washable crayons so you don’t have to worry about damaging any surfaces.
-I have a low children’s table that adjusts to my children’s height.
-This is a great option if you don’t want other surfaces in your home to get colored.
+Use washable crayons or pencils so you don’t have to worry about damaging any surfaces.
+I also used a children’s table that adjusted to my kids’ height, which is a great option if you don’t want other surfaces in your home to get colored.

 18. Draw with chalk